BatDan24/CSE220_HW3/src/filesystem.md

 | 60-63 | Index | X |

 > [!NOTE]
-> In this assignment, when we are writing data d-blocks to a index d-blocks in this assignment, do not modify the bytes marked X above.
+> In this assignment, when we are writing to a indices of an index d-block in this assignment, do not modify any byte that you are not required to.
 They should retain their previous value.
-Only modify
+In the above example, the bytes with indices marked X should not be modified to some new index.

 ## File and Directory Representation